blaszczyk/scopevisio_coding_challenge/README.md

 ### Build and Run
 * execute `build-all.bat` to build all components and create docker images for services
 * execute `docker compose up -d` to start service stack.
-On initial startup the PostCodeService requires more time to initialize the database
+On initial startup the PostCodeService requires more time to initialize the database.
 * open http://localhost/ in web browser

 ### Test and Documentation